rubinius/rubinius/web/doc/en/contributing.markdown

 ## Run Your Code

 Your code is often more vicious than the specs.
-Run your pet project under rubinius and report issues.
+Run your pet project under Rubinius and report issues.
 See [How To Write a Ticket](/doc/en/how-to/write-a-ticket).

 ## Ask For Help